In today’s post, I will go into something that might be controversial.

-His subthread now attracted a lot of comments with people comparing MMM with MLM (Multi Level Marketing).
+His sub-thread now attracted a lot of comments with people comparing MMM with MLM (Multi-Level Marketing).

 MMM vs MLM

-First of all, what is MLM?
+First, what is MLM?

-It originated from a concept pioneered by two friends, Rich Devos and Jay Van Andel, who started the billion dollar giant known as Amway.
+It originated from a concept pioneered by two friends, Rich DeVos, and Jay Van Andel, who started the billion dollar giant known as Amway.

-In other words, connect customers directly to the parent company, and when you do so successfully you receive a commission for life as long as the customer uses and reorders.
+In other words, connect customers directly to the parent company, and when you do so successfully, you receive a commission for life as long as the customer uses and reorders.

 Now.
 If the person you connected with the parent company duplicates the same process, you also get a commission up to some certain levels determined by the parent company.
-That is where the multi-level concept comes in.

-In Nigeria where I stay, things are a bit unregulated, and we have all sorts of companies coming in (some of them outright pyramid schemes) but that is out of the scope of this article.
+In Nigeria where I stay, things are unregulated, and we have many companies coming in (some of them outright pyramid schemes) but that is out of this article.

-Basic fact… In a legit MLM (Multi Level Marketing Company) there is a tangible product or service given to a customer which will add value to them.
+Basic fact… In a legit MLM (Multi-Level Marketing Company) there is a tangible product or service given to a customer which will add value to them.

-Not lets look at MMM
+Now let’s look at MMM

 What is MMM?

-MMM is supposedly a peer to peer funding system which involves people “helping” people.
+MMM is supposedly a peer-to-peer funding system which involves people “helping” people.

-So basically, you sign up for an account through a referral system, invest some money, and with the way the system works, you will get your money back with 30% interest, which seems like a sweet deal.
+With the way the system works, you will get your money back with 30% interest, which seems like a sweet deal.

 On their website, It specifically states “MMM is not an MLM” so it amazes me how people think the two are the same.
-But let me go deeper.

 According to the website,

 “You declare the willingness to give help (click in your Personal Office (hereinafter PO) “Provide Help”), after which your account will be rewarded with mavro (internal “currency”/scores of the System).

 Like I said….seems sweet on the outside.

 I have done business for quite some time and I know one thing.

 And why do I have to give help to a stranger and why must I sit down and wait for someone to give me help?

-Reminds me of those HYIPs and wonderbanks of the earlier days.
+Reminds me of those HYIPs and wonder banks of the earlier days.

-If MMM pays commissions, where is the money coming from?
-If it is based on the donations or “help” from people then it is just robbing Peter to pay Paul.
+If they base it on the donations or “help” from people then it is just robbing Peter to pay Paul.